-Often referred to as the gold standard of soft tissue service, Active Release Techniques® (ART) is widely used to relieve pain and increase mobility for people ranging from elite athletes to business professionals.
+Often referred to as the gold standard of soft tissue services, Active Release Techniques® (ART) are widely used to relieve pain and increase mobility for people ranging from elite athletes to business professionals.

-Active Release Techniques® is comprised of many types and methods.
-Depending on the condition and need, your doctor may incorporate elements of deep tissue manipulation, acupressure, myofascial release and triggerpoint therapy, nerve and muscle flossing, or sliding.
+Active Release Techniques® are comprised of many different types and methods.
+Depending on the specific condition and need, your doctor may incorporate elements of deep tissue massage, acupressure, myofascial release, trigger point therapy, and nerve flossing.
 Through training and experience, ART techniques deliver excellent results for a wide range of muscle and soft tissue injuries and issues.